Gibbs point processes on path space: existence, cluster expansion and uniqueness: Uniqueness via the Kirkwood--Salsburg equations

 \section{Uniqueness via the Kirkwood--Salsburg equations}

-We are in the following situation: we have an infinite-volume Gibbs point process $P\in\Gibbs$ associated to a potential $\Phi$ (not necessarily constructed as in Section \ref{sec:diff:existence}) and whose correlation functions satisfy a Ruelle bound, and wish to understand whether it is indeed the unique such process associated to $\Phi$ and with activity $z$.
+We are in the following situation: we have an infinite-volume Gibbs point process $P\in\Gibbs$ associated to a potential $\Phi$ (not necessarily constructed as in Section \ref{sec:diff:existence}) and whose correlation functions satisfy a Ruelle bound (not necessarily that of Section \ref{sec:diff:RBcorrelation}), and wish to understand whether it is indeed the unique such process associated to $\Phi$ and with activity $z$.

-In this section we assume that, additionally to Assumption \ref{hyp:diff:0}, the correlation functions of any $P\in\Gibbs$ can be represented as in \eqref{eq:diff:corrGibbs}:

 The uniqueness proof is structured as follows: we prove that the correlation functions of a Gibbs point process satisfy the Kirkwood--Salsburg equations.
 Moreover, thanks to the Ruelle bounds, these correlation functions belong to an appropriate Banach space, where these equations have at most one solution.
 From this, we obtain the uniqueness of the Gibbs point process $P$.